-WIX has just recently ventured into the ecommerce world with WIX ecommerce, a platform for selling anything from clothing to speciality cakes.
-The company has taken the website building world by storm, allowing small business owners to leapfrog over expensive website design companies and put their own time into generating a stylish website without having to pay the hefty costs.
+The company has taken the website building world by storm, helping small business owners leapfrog over expensive website design companies and put their own time into generating a stylish website–without having to pay the hefty costs.

 I’ve played around with Wix in the past, and I find the tools to be simple and intuitive, but that doesn’t mean that the company’s ecommerce system reflects past achievements.
 We know that other newer ecommerce companies like Squarespace have seen their share of hurdles, since making an online store creation interface is rather difficult.

-That said, I want to give you an in-depth review on what I think about Wix’s new addition, so keep reading to understand if it’s a viable platform for you.
+That said, I want to give you an in-depth review on what I think about Wix Ecommerce, so keep reading to understand if it’s a viable platform for you.

 Wix Ecommerce Features

 Upon creating an account and scanning through the general dashboard, Wix Ecommerce seems to offer the standard features that you would expect from any ecommerce platform.
 That said, compared to a solution like Shopify, you find quite a few features that are lacking in the Wix system.

 Wix has an easy-to-use dashboard, and the drag and drop interface works well for beginners.
 It has an app market for including add-ons and other cool things like contact forms and receipts.

 However, once again, the Shopify add-on library mainly focuses on ecommerce add-ons, whereas Wix covers everything outside of ecommerce as well.
 This is a strong advantage for Wix, since it allows you to expand on every aspect of your website.

 You can quickly add a product page, integrate social media, including images and even change around shapes and buttons.